-(a) Identify the individuals of the study and the The individuals are the 1000 TV owners surveyed.
-The variable. variable is the response does, or does not, watch the new program at least once a week. (b) Do the data comprise a sample?
-If so, what is the The data comprise a sample of the population of reunderlying population? sponses from all TV owners in Virginia. (c) Is the variable qualitative or quantitative?
-Qualitative-the categories are the two possible responses, does or does not watch the program. (d) Identify a quantitative variable that might be of Age or income might be of interest. interest. (e) Is the proportion of viewers in the sample who Statistic-the proportion is computed from sample data. watch the new program at least once a week a statistic or a parameter?
+- (a) Identify the individuals of the study and the variable. - The individuals are the 2286 adults who participated in the online survey.
+The variable is the response agree or disagree with the statement that music education equips people to be better team players in their careers. - (b) Do the data comprise a sample?
+If so, what is the underlying population? - The data comprise a sample of the population of responses from all adults in the United States. - (c) Is the variable qualitative or quantitative? - Qualitative-the categories are the two possible responses: agrees or disagrees with the statement that music education equips people to be better team players in their careers. - (d) Identify a quantitative variable that might be of interest. - Age or income might be of interest. - (e) Is the proportion of respondents in the sample who agree with the statement regarding music education and effect on careers a statistic or a parameter? - Statistic-the proportion is computed from sample data.